django-cms/django-cms/docs/tutorials/02-templates-placeholders.rst

 Templates and placeholders
 ==========================

-So far the CMS rendered your pages using the default template that ships with the djangocms-frontend package.
-In this chapter you will write your own template with two placeholders so editors can manage a header strip *and* a body, and you will pick which template a page uses from the toolbar.
+So far the CMS rendered your pages using the project's default ``base.html``, which simply extends a template from djangocms-frontend and exposes a single ``Page Content`` placeholder.
+In this chapter you will replace that base template with your own, defining two placeholders — ``Header`` and ``Body`` — so editors can manage a header strip *and* a body separately.

 Goal
 ----